VakteyeVakteye

 Is having a cookie banner enough for compliance?

 No. Showing a banner does not by itself create lawful processing.
 The banner must obtain freely given, specific, informed and unambiguous consent (GDPR Art 4(11) and Art 7) before any non-essential cookies or trackers are set.
 Pre-ticked boxes, accept-all-only buttons, dark patterns that make rejection harder than acceptance, and cookies set before the user interacts with the banner all fail the test.
-The EDPB Guidelines 03/2022 on Deceptive Design Patterns spell out specific banner-design failures.
+The EDPB Cookie Banner Taskforce Report (January 2023) spells out specific banner-design failures, and EDPB Guidelines 03/2022 on deceptive design patterns provides broader guidance on manipulative UI practices.

 Read more — Cookie & Consent Compliance hub →